How to Connect PHP Websites to a MySQL Database

 mysqli_select_db('DATABASENAME', $con)

-Where 'DATABASENAME' is the name of your database.
-To know about the database details, follow the previous post How to Manage MySQL Database with phpMyAdmin.
+Where ‘DATABASENAME’ refers to the title of your database.
+To find out more about the database specifics, refer to the earlier post.
+How to Manage MySQL Database with phpMyAdmin.

-After establishing the connection and selecting the database, you can query it using PHP.
+Once the connection has been established and the database chosen, you can proceed to query it using PHP.

 To help you create your own connection string, follow the example below.